mzia-CH/Styleguides/bash/bash.md

 - Ensure error messages are sent to `STDERR` for proper logging and debugging.
 - **Use meaningful exit codes** (`exit 1` for general errors, `exit 2` for missing files, etc.).

-  ### Additional Notes:
-  The preferred way to print new lines with echo is to use:
+- ✅ The preferred way to print new lines with echo is to use:
   ```sh
   echo -e 'Comment\n'
   ```
-  Instead of using a blank `echo` call:
+  ❌ Instead of using a blank `echo` call:
   ```sh
   echo 'Comment'
   echo